 Climate change is increasing global ocean temperatures and causing reduction in pH and oxygen.
 Global sea level is also rising at an accelerating rate, increasing the risk of coastal erosion and flooding.
 Nova Scotia is highly dependent on coastal resources for employment and infrastructure,and climate change is a threat to coastal communities and industries.

-CMAR collects data on critical environmental variables to support and inform science-based development of coastal industry, guide government policy and management decisions, encourage environmental stewardship, and ensure preparedness for climate change impacts.
-Since 2017, CMAR has conducted high-resolution monitoring of Nova Scotia's coastal waters.
-This monitoring primarily includes temperature, dissolved oxygen, and intermittent salinity
+CMAR collects data on Essential Ocean Variables to support and inform science-based development of coastal industry, guide government policy and management decisions, encourage environmental stewardship, and ensure preparedness for climate change.
+Since 2017, CMAR has conducted high-resolution monitoring of Nova Scotia’s coastal waters.
+This monitoring primarily includes temperature, dissolved oxygen, and intermittent salinity measurements,

 CMAR works with the Nova Scotia Department of Fisheries and Aquaculture (NSDFA) and marine service providers to deploy Acoustic Doppler Current Profilers (ADCP) to measure current speed and direction at coastal locations throughout Nova Scotia.
 Deployment locations and downloadable reports can be accessed below in the ADCP map.